reduxjs/redux/docs/API Reference/combineReducers.md

 #### Tips

 * This helper is just a convenience!
-You can write your own `combineReducers` that works differently, or even assemble the state object from the child reducers manually and write your root reducer explicitly, like any other function.
+You can write your own `combineReducers` that [works differently](https://github.com/acdlite/reduce-reducers), or even assemble the state object from the child reducers manually and write a root reducer function explicitly, like you would write any other function.

-* Don’t forget that you can call `combineReducers` at any level of the reducer hierarchy.
+* You may call `combineReducers` at any level of the reducer hierarchy.
 It doesn’t have to happen at the top.
-In fact you can use it inside any reducer when it gets too complicated and you want to split it into independent parts.
+In fact you may use it again to split the child reducers that get too complicated into independent grandchildren, and so on.